biod/sambamba/README.md

 ~/sambamba-test/bin/sambamba
 ```

-Binaries are also available through the following packaging tools:
+Older binaries are also available through the following packaging tools:

 ## Bioconda